burlinson/AI/_posts/2026-03-15-Retrieval-Pipelines.md

 A retrieval pipeline works by transforming data into embeddings stored in a [vector database](https://burlinson.github.io/AI/2025-06-22-Vector-Databases/).

 When you enter a prompt, a well-designed retrieval pipeline finds the most relevant information and feeds it into the model at the moment of generation.
-Instead of guessing, the model grounds its answer on the best evidence from the retrieval pipleine.
+Instead of guessing, the model grounds its answer on the best evidence from the retrieval pipeline.

 Providing not just an answer, but the best and accurate answer, is the primary purpose of [Retrieval Augmented Generation](https://burlinson.github.io/AI/2025-07-26-Retreval-Augmented-Generation/) (RAG).